Fuzetaum/money-transfer-ms/README.md

 ```

 This application expects that the Kubernetes environment has cron jobs configured for all periodic tasks needed.
 This way, it's possible not only to oversee and manage jobs execution, but also to trigger them manually if needed by just sending a request to the job's endpoint.

+Also, it's considered that it's possible to, at cron job level, count how many replicas of the same container are being executed.
+Since This application will have many `jar` container replicas running but only one MySQL container replica, it is best to use any resources available to handle concurrency between job executions, as well as attempting to distribute a job's work load among all replicas.
+To do so, the same cron job that will trigger job execution can also provide, in the request body, the current amount of replicas acknowledged by Kubernetes along with the instance index of each running instance.

+This modeling leverages our jobs to a new level, where the running environment manages each job execution by itself, telling each microservice's running instance how exactly it should run its job instance.
+It also allows us to fully manage a job's execution, by keeping a job's trigger outside the application and being able to reconfigure it without the need of a redeploy.